William Thomas Lewis

-William Thomas Lewis (1748?–1811), known as "Gentleman" Lewis, due to his refined acting style, was an English actor.
+William Thomas Lewis (c.1748–1811), known as "Gentleman" Lewis, due to his refined acting style, was an English actor.
+Raised in Ireland, he made his name on the Dublin stage before moving to the Theatre Royal, Covent Garden in London where he spent many years.
 He was said to be "the most complete fop on the stage".
 In later life he went into theatrical management.

 Early days in Ireland

 The son of William Lewis, a linendraper on Tower Hill, London, later an actor and manager in Ireland, he was born at Ormskirk, Lancashire, in or about 1748 (there is disagreement about his birth date); he had a Welsh clerical background, and was rumoured to be a great-grandson of Erasmus Lewis.
 He was brought up in Armagh.

 A juvenile actor from very young, Lewis first appeared as "Mr. Lewis" in the playbill when he acted Colonel Briton in Susannah Centlivre's comedy The Wonder.
 Under Willian Dawson, Lewis appeared (1770–71) at the Capel Street Theatre in Dublin.
 He rapidly became popular in the city.
 On 19 February 1771 he was Belcour in The West Indian by Richard Cumberland, a part he made his own.
 On 4 May 1772, at the Crow Street Theatre.
 Tate Wilkinson saw him play Romeo to the Juliet of Mrs. Sparks.